 - Gently pour the batter into the prepared bundt pan and smooth the top.

 - Bake at 350 F for about 1 hour to 1 hour 15 minutes, until the cake has a golden brown dome with a crack on top.
-The cake is done when a wooden toothpick or skewer inserted into the crack comes out clean.
+It is done when a wooden toothpick or skewer inserted into the crack comes out clean.

-- Let the cake cool for 5 minutes in the pan, then turn it out onto a wire rack and let it cool for about 30 minutes before slicing.
+- Let it cool for 5 minutes in the pan, then turn it out onto a wire rack and let it cool for about 30 minutes before slicing.
 Serve with whipped cream and fresh berries.